-- Firstly, download the Official Jelly Bean 4.1.2 XXDMC3 update file from here, after you downloaded and saved in your PC; extract its content on your desktop PC.
+- First of all, download the Official Jelly Bean 4.1.2 XXDMC3 update file from here, after you downloaded and saved it in your PC; extract its content on your desktop PC.

-- Secondly, download and install the ODIN application.
+- Tehn, download and install the ODIN application.

 - Open the ODIN app from your PC.